-- Show me what ready/kind/safe behaviour looks like in the classroom/playground - Thank you for showing me that you are ready - I understand.....( that you are angry/upset) - I noticed you are.....( having trouble getting started, wandering around the classroom - I need you to ......(come with me so that we can talk and resolve this properly) - Maybe you are right....(maybe I need to speak to them too) - I know you will make the right decision - The choice is ...or...The consequence will be.....
-I'll give you some thinking time - How can you show me that you are ready/kind/safe - Do you remember last week when you ...(arrived on time every day) - Whenever you are ready to talk, I am here
+- Show me what ready/respectful/safe behaviour looks like in the classroom/playground - Thank you for showing me that you are ready - I can see you are struggling to follow our rule of... - Can you tell me why we have the rule of....? - I understand.....(that you are anary/upset) - I noticed you are.....(having trouble getting started, wandering around the classroom - I need you to(come with me so that we can talk and resolve this properly) - Maybe you are right....(maybe I need to speak to them too) - I know you will make the right decision - The choice is ...or...the consequence will be.....
+I'll give you some thinking time - How can you show me that you are ready/respectful/safe - Do you remember last week when you ...(arrived on time every day) - Whenever you are ready to talk, I am here - Would some time out to reflect be helpful?